-Once a full case management system is available for IRP claims, from year 2 onwards to year 10, or until a customer owns 100% of the home:
+Customers should have no reason to claim during year one, so from year 2 to year 10, or until a customer owns 100% of the home:

-- Customers will be encouraged to seek pre-approval for any IRP claims. - Customers will be encouraged to submit claims with supporting documents through our website (where appropriate) or supported in making a claim if they are unable to do this. - The Customer Care team will continue to manage the full claim process from claim through to payment in collaboration with other Group colleagues as required.
+- Customers will be encouraged to seek pre-approval for any IRP claims. - Customers will be encouraged to submit claims with supporting documents through our Customer Portal or supported in making a claim if they are unable to do this. - The Group's Contact Centre Hub team will continue to manage the full claim process; from claim through to payment, in collaboration with other Group colleagues as required. - Due to unique system identifiers, customers whose homes are not eligible will be unable to submit a claim

-4.9.8 System Identifiers
+4.10.8 System Identifiers